OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ![](images/too-many-failed-login_7.png)

-5. By clicking on the "See details" link, the administrator will be redirected to an information table, where he will be able to unblock the user on his current address, by pressing an “Unblock” link:
+5. By clicking on the **See details** link, the administrator will be redirected to an information table, where he will be able to unblock the user on his current address, by pressing an “Unblock” link:

 ![](images/too-many-failed-login_8.png)